National communism: 20th century

-Milovan Đilas popularized the term "national communism" in his New Class (1957), where he wrote: "No single form of communism ... exists in any other way than as national communism.
+Yugoslav politician Milovan Đilas popularized the term "national communism" in his New Class (1957), where he wrote: "No single form of communism ... exists in any other way than as national communism.
 In order to maintain itself it must become national."
 A few years earlier, ex-communist Manabendra Roy said: "Communism in Asia is essentially nationalism painted Red."
 Anton Pannekoek, a Dutch left communist, and Russian monarchists Nicholas Ustrialov and Vasilii Shulgin stated in 1920 that Russians first nationalized communism.
-They drew attention to how far the Bolsheviks differed from all other European social democratic parties in terms of structure and ideology and to the fact Vladimir Lenin's Bolshevik Party (formed from the left-wing of the Russian Social-Democratic Labour Party) can be considered the first national communist party.
+They drew attention to how far the Bolsheviks differed from all other European social democratic parties in terms of structure and ideology and to the fact Vladimir Lenin's Bolshevik Party (formed from the left wing of the Russian Social-Democratic Labour Party) can be considered the first national communist party.
 In March 1918, Lenin renamed his party the Russian Communist Party.
 National communism also refers to non-Russian communist currents that arose in the former tsarist empire after Lenin seized power in the October Revolution (1917) and to the various communist regimes that emerged after 1945 in other parts of the world.

 In the wake of their Russian counterparts, left-wing socialists in Ukraine and the Muslim areas of the former Russian Empire also developed distinct variants of communism that continued in the Soviet Union until 1928.
 Ukrainian and Muslim variants differed from each other on two points in particular.
 The Muslims believed the fate of world revolution depended on events in Asia and not Europe.
 They also argued alliances with the national bourgeoisie were necessary for the duration of the liberation struggle.
 Class divisions had to be ignored, otherwise the national bourgeoisie would turn away from national liberation, ally with their imperial counterparts and thus ensure the ultimate collapse of any revolutionary struggle and national liberation.
 In its Muslim variant, it was a synthesis of nationalism, communism and anarchism as well as religion.
 Muslim communists included people from groups which predated the Russian Revolution, joining the Russian Bolshevik Party between 1917 and 1920—some of whom later were Narkomnats under Joseph Stalin, the People's Commissar.

 The term "national communism" was adopted by a small number of French fascists, such as politician Pierre Clémenti.
 The French National-Communist Party existed between 1934–1944 and espoused a national-communist platform noted for its similarities with fascism, and popularized racial antisemitism.
 The group was also noted for its agitation in support of pan-European nationalism and rattachism, maintaining contacts in both Nazi Germany and Wallonia.
 Later, the party would drop National-Communist from its name, renaming itself the French National-Collectivist Party.

 The Murba Party was an Indonesian political party that proclaimed itself to be national communist.
 Historian Herbert Feith labelled the profile of the party as "extreme nationalism and messianic social radicalism (whose inchoateness was only mildly tempered by the Marxist and Leninist theory to which it laid claim), it was a citadel of 'oppositionism', the politics of refusing to recognize the practical difficulties of governments'."